delph-in/pydelphin/tests/mrs_path_test.md

 ```

 Each path is like a linked list (linked tree, rather), so the objects returned
-from `read()` are nodes, and the `links` attribute on each node connect it to
+from `read_path()` are nodes, and the `links` attribute on each node connect
-other nodes.
+it to other nodes.
 Key access on the node itself acts like querying the links.
 This makes it convenient for traversing through the path.

 ```python